• [+] expand all

 <visitors thread-count='8'/>

-Tuning summary store: Direct IO and cache
+Tuning document store: Direct IO and cache

 <engine>